Minority Loan and Grant Programs

 The right program can ease the transition from pre-funding planner to full-fledged entrepreneur.

 Q: I would very much like to go out on my own, and I've created a business plan for an exciting business.
 However, because I'm in the "pre-funding" stage, I'm still plugging away at my day job.
-Are there any minority loans or grants for small businesses that could help me make the transition to entrepreneur?
+Are there any minority small business loans or grants that could help me make the transition to entrepreneur?

 A: There's a need for minority programs that assist in the maturation of new businesses, and there are several of these programs available.
 However, any entrepreneur seeking out these sources must also focus on how well her business survives independent of these programs--after all, a successful minority business will have to mature itself out of the program eventually.
 Make sure you have some sort of maturation plan in place that allows you to succeed without minority set-asides within three to five years, for instance; otherwise, you may find yourself simply building a business to be bought out or putting yourself at too great a risk.